tigera-solutions/tigera-eks-workshop/modules/using-observability-tools.md

 ## Calico observability tools

+>If you are interested in enabling collection of application layer metrics for your workloads, refer to [Configure L7 logs](https://docs.tigera.io/visibility/elastic/l7/configure) documentation to enable application layer metrics collection.

 1. Dashboard

     The `Dashboard` view in the Enterprise Manager UI presents high level overview of what's going on in your cluster.
 The view shows the following information: